-- green tea (has antioxidants and may reduce cancer risk)
+- green tea (has antioxidants that fight, and may even prevent, cell damage)

 - mint tea (may help in digestion and soothe the stomach)

-- hot chocolate (chocolate may protect against heart disease)
+- hot chocolate (dark chocolate may protect against heart disease)

 Some foods thrive in the shadows.
 For vegetables, this precaution prevents sprouting.
 For other food items, it's just a matter of preserving freshness and flavour.